 (a) Acquisitive Prescription

-19 It has been argued in the doctrine that the role of acquisitive prescription, as a means of transferring title in international law, is fulfilled by other existing legal mechanisms at the international level.
+19 It has been argued in academic literature that the role of acquisitive prescription, as a means of transferring title in international law, is fulfilled by other existing legal mechanisms at the international level.
 Indeed, the critical issue regarding transfer of territorial sovereignty in cases other than formal cession is not only the fact of possession à titre de souverain, but essentially the conduct of the dispossessed holder of title.
-As long as this title is not extinguished by abandonment (Territory, Abandonment), the possessor State cannot establish its title of sovereignty (Sovereignty over Pedra Branca/Pulau Batu Puteh Case paras 121–22).
-Therefore, except for the unambiguous situation in which a State formally renounces its sovereignty over a territory, acquiescence will play a decisive role for the transfer of sovereignty if all its conditions are met.
+As long as the title of the latter is not extinguished by abandonment (Territory, Abandonment), the possessor State cannot establish its sovereignty over the territory (Sovereignty over Pedra Branca/Pulau Batu Puteh paras 121–22).
+Therefore, aside from the unambiguous situation in which a State holder of the title formally renounces its sovereignty over a territory, acquiescence may play a decisive role for the transfer of sovereignty if all its conditions are met.

 (b) Historical Consolidation of Title